Eleftheros Typos

 Eleftheros Typos (Ελεύθερος Τύπος, in English, "Free Press") is a daily newspaper published in Athens.

-It was founded in 1916 by Andreas Kavafakis with a liberal Venizelist political position.
+It was founded in 1916 by Andreas Kavafakis, a liberal Venizelist politician.
 Kavafakis was murdered in 1922 by anti-Venizelists (see National Schism) and the newspaper was closed in 1927.

 It was republished temporarily in the 1960s by Tegopoulos/Kavafakis.

 It was republished in 1983 by the Lilian Voudouri Press Foundation.
 Eminent in liberal and conservative circles, it vied for the top sales spot in the 1980s, but today trails its left-of-center competitors by a margin, though still retaining its influence.
-It is characterized by a pro-European Union approach to foreign policy, and supports liberal reforms in the Greek economy.
+It is characterized by a pro-European Union, approach to foreign policy, and supports liberal reforms in the Greek economy.
 It was purchased by ship-owner and prominent businessman Theodore Angelopoulos, husband of Gianna Angelopoulos-Daskalaki.